tapis-project/documentation/source/technical/workflows/quick-start.rst

 Summary of Steps
 ~~~~~~~~~~~~~~~~
 1. Create a *Group*
-2. Create the *Identities* that the workflow executor will use to access both Github and Dockerhub on your behalf
-3. Create an *Archive* to which the results of the pipeline run will be persisted
+2. Create an *Archive* to which the results of the pipeline run will be persisted
-4. Create the *Pipeline* and its *Tasks* which act as instructions to the workflow executor
+3. Create the *Pipeline* and its *Tasks* which act as instructions to the workflow executor

 Creating a Group
 ~~~~~~~~~~~~~~~~~~~